Pendle Yield Tokenisation Guide

 Flash Swaps and Capital Efficiency

-Pendle's flash swap mechanism allows you to buy or sell PT and YT without first splitting or combining the underlying asset.
-When you want to buy YT, the protocol flash-mints PT and YT from the underlying asset, sells the PT on the AMM, and delivers the YT to you — all in a single transaction.
-This dramatically improves capital efficiency and enables single-transaction strategies that would otherwise require multiple steps.
+Pendle's flash swap lets you buy PT or YT in a single click without manually splitting or combining tokens first.
+When you buy YT, the protocol does the heavy lifting behind the scenes: it mints PT and YT from the underlying asset, sells the PT it does not need on the AMM, and delivers just the YT to your wallet — all in one transaction.
+This saves you gas costs and removes the multi-step complexity that would otherwise make yield tokenisation impractical for smaller positions.

 Supported Markets and Asset Selection